 If an application is made online, the fee is automatically calculated.

-The prescribed fees (as at 1 July 2016) are outlined in the table below.
+The prescribed fees (as at 1 July 2019) are listed in the table below.

 VCAT’s fees for making a claim